 Security controls are kind of like clothing for software, shielding it from the harsh elements.
 Imagine that you have a large portfolio of “naked” software assets to protect.
 As most of us do, you have a limited budget to spend on clothes.
-Thus, the risk management problem is one of determining how many, and which type, of clothes to pair with your software assets.
+Thus, the risk management problem is one of determining how many clothes, and which type, to pair with your software assets.

 The question then becomes what to do about imposing security controls on each of the buckets.
 Let’s take testing as an example.
-In this case, controls can include things like: architecture risk analysis, code review, dynamic analysis, and penetration testing.
-You decide to allocate scarce resources such that you apply all controls possible to the “H” bucket, a handful to the “M” bucket, and you ignore the “L” bucket completely.
+In this case, controls can include things like architecture risk analysis, code review, dynamic analysis, and penetration testing.
+You decide to allocate scarce resources such that you apply all controls possible to the high-risk applications in the H bucket, you apply a handful to the M bucket, and you ignore the L bucket completely.

 The types of risk management decisions made for these buckets make all the difference between risk management reasonableness and failure.
-In Figure 1, you’ll notice that only the “H” bucket assets have security controls imposed, and those are imposed linearly according to the perceived risk inside the high bucket.
-The problem is that no “M” or “L” assets are considered for controls.
+In Figure 1, you’ll notice that only the H bucket assets have security controls imposed, and those are imposed linearly according to the perceived risk inside the high-risk bucket.
+The problem is that no M or L assets are considered for controls.
 This is a dangerous scenario.

 The problem of compounding influences security risk and risk management decisions.
-How many low or medium risk software assets can you stand?
+How many low- or medium-risk software assets can you stand?
 What’s the reasoning for classifying something as “medium” risk?
-Does risk compound like bugs seem to?
+Do risks compound, like bugs seem to?
 Can your portfolio be as sketchy as bug-infested code?

-If the nature of risk for your organization is unique, the number of medium risk assets calls for a uniform set of security controls to be put in place.
-Few high risk assets means that a high-only strategy makes little sense.
+If the nature of risk for your organization is unique, the number of medium-risk assets calls for a uniform set of security controls to be put in place.
+Few high-risk applications means that a high-only strategy makes little sense.

 Ultimately, both risk management failure conditions discussed here can be addressed by the same guiding principles:

-The key that any organization must understand is that they need to cover their entire software portfolio—both the high-risk and the low-risk apps must be taken into consideration.
+The key that any organization must understand is that they need to cover their entire software portfolio—both low-risk and high-risk applications must be taken into consideration.